OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 * ASVS Level 2 is for applications that contain sensitive data, which requires protection and is the recommended level for most apps.
 * ASVS Level 3 is intended for the most critical applications, such as those handling high-value transactions, containing sensitive medical data, or any application demanding the highest level of trust.

-Each ASVS level contains a list of security requirements.
-Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.

-Level 1 is the only level that is completely penetration testable using humans.
-All others require access to documentation, source code, configuration, and the people involved in the development process.
-However, even if L1 allows "black box" (no documentation and no source) testing to occur, it is not an effective assurance activity and should be actively discouraged.
-Malicious attackers have a great deal of time, most penetration tests are over within a couple of weeks.
-Defenders need to incorporate security controls, protect, find and resolve all weaknesses, and detect and respond to malicious actors in a reasonable time.
-Malicious actors have essentially infinite time and only require a single porous defense, a single weakness, or missing detection to succeed.
-Black box testing, often performed at the end of development, quickly, or not at all, is completely unable to cope with that asymmetry.

-Over the last 30+ years, black box testing has proven over and over again to miss critical security issues that led directly to ever more massive breaches.
-We strongly encourage the use of a wide range of security assurance and verification, including replacing penetration tests with source code-led (hybrid) penetration tests at Level 1, with full access to developers and documentation throughout the development process.
-Financial regulators do not tolerate external financial audits with no access to the books, sample transactions, or the people performing the controls.
-Industry and governments must demand the same standard of transparency in the software engineering field.
+Each ASVS level lists security requirements, which developers must integrate into software.
+Level 1 can be tested solely through penetration testing, though this 'black box' approach is limited and insufficient for thorough security assurance.
+Unlike attackers, who have ample time, defenders must prevent, identify, and resolve vulnerabilities swiftly.
+Black box testing, often done late or briefly, fails to address this imbalance and misses critical issues, as evidenced by decades of breaches.

-We strongly encourage the use of security tools within the development process itself.
-DAST and SAST tools, when continuously implemented in the build pipeline, can effectively identify and address straightforward security issues that should never exist.
+We recommend hybrid testing at Level 1, with full access to developers and documentation, similar to transparent financial audits.
+Continuous security tool use, like DAST and SAST in the build pipeline, can address basic security issues early.

-Automated tools and online scans are unable to complete more than half of the ASVS without human assistance.
-If comprehensive test automation for each build is required, then a combination of custom unit and integration tests, along with build-initiated online scans are used.
-Business logic flaws and access control testing are only possible using human assistance.
-These should be turned into unit and integration tests.
+Automation alone can't complete over half of ASVS requirements; human insight is essential for tasks like testing business logic and access controls, which should be incorporated as unit and integration tests.

 ## How to use this standard